Partial Shipment and Redelivery: How to Do It Right [Q&A]

 What is redelivery?

-The higher pricing point for your products is and the longer the journey your driver needs to make, the harder and more expensive it gets to redeliver.
+The higher the pricing point of your products, the more expensive it is to redeliver them.
+Likewise, the longer the journey your driver needs to make, the harder it becomes to redeliver.

 What are the reasons for redelivery?